AI Conversational Interviewing: Transforming Surveys with LLMs as Adaptive Interviewers: Related Work

 \textbf{Studies in survey methodology} have extensively examined how different interview implementations influence responses.
 One line of research has focused on interviewer and mode effects \citep{mittereder_interviewerrespondent_2018, malhotra2007effect}.
 The presence of an interviewer significantly impacts respondents, often leading to greater engagement but also increasing the likelihood of socially desirable responses \citep{atkeson_nonresponse_2014, west_explaining_2016-1}.
 In this vein, studies on conversational interviewing has shown that a more active and flexible interviewer who engages with questions from respondents can improve data quality \citep{schober1997does, davis2024ounce, mittereder_interviewerrespondent_2018}.\footnote{Our method is similar to traditional "conversational interviewing" in that it enhances flexibility during the interview.
 However, AI Conversational Interviewing differs by highlighting the flexibility of the respondents rather than the interviewer.} Another important factor is the input mode.
 Responses to open-ended questions vary depending on whether they are submitted via text or speech.
 Text input typically requires more effort, which can result in shorter but more carefully considered responses \citep{gavras_innovating_2022, hohne_sound_2024}.
-Consequently, whether AI interviewing uses text or speech input, the responses will not necessarily be better or worse, but they will differ predictably, as text- and speech-based interviews elicit distinct psychological reactions from participants \citep{gavras_innovating_2022}.
+So, the responses will not necessarily be better or worse depending on input mode, but they will differ predictably, as text- and speech-based interviews elicit distinct psychological reactions from participants \citep{gavras_innovating_2022}.